-To register, post, fax or e-mail details to Helen Woodhouse, ViaStrada Ltd, PO Box 22 458 Christchurch, fax 03-366-7603; e-mail helen@viastrada.co.nz Name(s): \\\\\ Organisation (where applicable): Postal Address: \ Phone Number(s): \\\\\ E-mail: \\\\\ Preferred course date: Thursday 18 June Friday 19 June or Please indicate any special catering or dietary needs: Please note the venue is not wheel-chair accessible.
-All participants will receive a copy of the Pedestrian Planning and Design Guide and presentation notes.
+To register, post, fax or e-mail details to Helen Woodhouse, ViaStrada Ltd, PO Box 22 458 Christchurch, fax 03-366-7603; e-mail helen@viastrada.co.nz Name(s): Organisation (where applicable): Postal Address: Phone Number(s): E-mail: Please indicate any special catering or dietary needs: All participants will receive a copy of the Pedestrian Planning and Design Guide and presentation notes.
 Withdrawals of registrations after the early bird cut-off date incur a \$50 fee.
 However, substitutions are welcomed at no charge.
 "No show" of registered attendees will be charged at the rate used for registration.
-Fees (all fees exclusive of GST) Delegates Early Bird Registration \$400.00 Х (For registrations received on or before 4 June 2009) Volunteer Early Bird \$100.00 Χ (Volunteers - those attending on behalf of community groups) Standard Registration \$450.00 (For registrations received after 4 June 2009) Volunteer Standard Registration \$150.00 (Volunteers - those attending on behalf of community groups) plus 12.5% GST Total Please find enclosed a cheque payable to "ViaStrada Ltd" for the required amount.
+Fees (all fees exclusive of GST) Delegates Early Bird Registration \$400.00 (For registrations received on or before 25 June 2009) Volunteer Early Bird \$100.00 (Volunteers - those attending on behalf of community groups) Standard Registration \$450.00 (For registrations received after 25 June 2009) Volunteer Standard Registration \$150.00 (Volunteers - those attending on behalf of community groups) plus 12.5% GST Total Please find enclosed a cheque payable to "ViaStrada Ltd" for the required amount.
 I wish to pay by direct credit.
 ASB Bank Account No: 12-3209-0359974-00 Please include "Fundamentals" and registrant name(s).
 Please invoice my organisation.
 Purchase order no: Receipt required.
 In accordance with standard business practice, no receipt will be issued unless requested.